bdrez/BIU-REIN-2024/README.md

 - I. The first tool requires you to input the path to the BNET file from GitHub into the code.
 It then automates the creation of a file that can be imported into bioLQM to determine the fixpoints of the model.

+- II.
+The second tool
+II.
+The second tool works by comparing optional interactions in a .rein file and a corresponding excel file which contains numbers indicating how confident we are that an optional interaction will occur.
+It then prompts the user for the number of new filtered out .rein files they want.
+Based on this number and the number of optional interactions present in the original .rein file, our program calculates threshold numbers that will output a gradually decreasing (and uniform) number of optional interactions in each new output .rein file it creates.
+Our program also outputs a text file of commands to input into RE:IN so that they can be tested.